-© 2005 Belkin Corporation.
-All rights reserved.
+© 2007 Belkin International, Inc. All rights reserved.
 All trade names are registered trademarks of respective manufacturers listed.
-Apple, AirPort, Mac, Mac OS, and AppleTalk are trademarks of Apple Computer, Inc., registered in the U.S. and other countries.
+Apple, AirPort, Mac, Mac OS, and AppleTalk are trademarks of Apple Inc., registered in the U.S. and other countries.
+Windows, NT, and Microsoft are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.